chrisbanas/trader_radar/README.md

 ![Heat Map](./assets/heatmap.JPG)

 ### Treemap Data Structure
-The data for the treemap is structured with a root node, then child nodes of the stock industry, then those have child nodes with each stock, and then those have child nodes with the stock information.
+The data for the treemap is built by combining two API calls from [Financial Modeling Prep](https://site.financialmodelingprep.com/developer/docs/) and then custom structured with a root node, then child nodes of the stock industry, then those have child nodes with each stock, and then those have child nodes with the stock information.

 ```mathematica
 Root (Stock Index Data)